-- Principles: The SteriPEN® is a handheld device emitting mainly UV-C radiation with a wavelength of 254 nm.
+Principles: The SteriPEN[®] is a handheld device emitting mainly UV-C radiation with a wavelength of 254 nm.
 Effectiveness of this method depends on characteristics of the water (e.g. turbidity, germ concentration) and handling of the device.
 In general, all microorganisms are susceptible to UV-C radiation.
-However, bacterial spores and some strains of viruses show a higher resistance to UV light than vital bacteria and protozoa [43]. - Procedure: In one disinfection cycle, the SteriPEN® can treat 1 litre of clear water in 90 seconds.
+However, bacterial spores and some strains of viruses show a higher resistance against UV light than vital bacteria and protozoa [43].

+Procedure: In one disinfection cycle, the SteriPEN[®] can treat 1 litre of clear water in 90 seconds.
 For the user's safety the device is equipped with a water sensor, so the UV lamp will only turn on when submerged in water.
 During irradiation the water has to be agitated continuously by stirring with the device or by swaying the bottle.
-Proper water agitation is essential for achieving a reliable disinfection [42]!
+Proper water agitation is essential for achieving a reliable disinfection [42].
 After the time cycle is complete the device will switch off automatically.
-While the SteriPEN® is in use, dry off any water remnants in the bottle cap, neck (if possible) and around the device to prevent them from getting back into the bottle! - Advantages: Water disinfection with the SteriPEN® is an easy and fast method to achieve safe drinking water.
-With about 160 g, the SteriPEN® is lighter than a ceramic filter (about 430 g) and disinfects water in less time than chemical treatment (90 seconds vs 0,5-2 hours).
-UV light does not change the water's aspect, smell or taste in contrast to chemical by-products. - Disadvantages: Fragility of the lamp and limited lifetime of batteries (four AA lithium batteries are necessary for 100 disinfection cycles) make an extra set of batteries and a backup method necessary.
+While the SteriPEN® is in use, dry off any water remnants in the bottle cap, neck (if possible), and around the device to prevent them from getting back into the bottle!

+Advantages: Water disinfection with the SteriPEN[®] is an easy and fast method to achieve safe drinking water.
+At about 180 g, the SteriPEN[®] is lighter than a ceramic filter (>400 g) and disinfects water in less time than chemical treatment (90 seconds vs. 0.5-2 hours).
+UV light does not change the water's aspect, smell, or taste in contrast to chemical by-products.

+Disadvantages: Fragility of the lamp and limited lifetime of batteries (four AA lithium batteries are necessary for 100 disinfection cycles) make an extra set of batteries and a backup method necessary.
 Rechargeable SteriPEN® models require an external power source after 20-50 litres.
-An additional filter has to be applied prior to disinfection when dealing with turbid water since particles in water scatter UV radiation.
-Droplets in the cap and neck of the water bottle are not disinfected and pose a risk of recontamination making water storage not advisable.
+Water needs to be absolutely clear to guarantee an adequate disinfection, because particles in water scatter the UV radiation.
+Thus turbid water needs to be pre-filtered.
+Droplets in the cap and neck of the water bottle are not disinfected and pose a risk of recontamination making water storage inadvisable.
 Disinfection with the SteriPEN® does not remove toxins or heavy metals from the water.

-Turbid water limits the effect of any light.
-Therefore the use of clear water is a must! - Additional remarks: Common bottle materials (glass and plastic) are opaque for UV-C light, thus there is no risk to the user.
+Additional remarks: Common bottle materials (glass and plastic) are opaque for UV-C light, thus there is no risk to the user.
 However, when applying the SteriPEN® in larger containers like cooking pots, a part of the UV radiation exits the water surface.
 It has not yet been examined whether this constitutes a risk for the user.

-5.5.1.2 Solar disinfection (SODIS)
+5.4.2 Solar disinfection (SODIS)

 Principles: Solar disinfection (known as SODIS) is recognised by the WHO and UNICEF as a possible method for treating water intended to drink.
 Exposure to sunlight for several hours reduces pathogenic germs in water.
 The mode of action is a combination of UV-A irradiation causing the formation of reactive oxygen species (ROS) in water and thermal disinfection [44].
 Susceptibility of germs to SODIS depends on the pathogens' characteristics.
-While most waterborne pathogenic bacteria are inactivated within 6 hours of sun exposure (555 W\h/m2 at 30°C water temperature = mit-latitude midday summer sunshine [45]), some viruses and protozoa are less amenable to SODIS [44].
-The sensitivity against higher temperature also plays an important role: While Vibrio cholerae will not survive above about 45°C others are more resistant [45] Temperatures above 50°C are sufficient to obtain potable water within 1 hour, independently of UV radiation [24].
-However, since it is difficult to measure the temperature of SODIS correctly in the mountains it is not recommended to shorten disinfection time and stay at 6 hours of exposure.
+While most waterborne pathogenic bacteria are inactivated within 5 to 6 hours of sun exposure (mid-latitude midday summer sunshine [45]), some viruses and protozoa are less amenable to SODIS [44].
+Temperatures above 50 to 60°C are sufficient to obtain potable water within 1 hour, independently of UV radiation [26], [46].
+However, since it is difficult to measure the temperature of the water correctly over hours when in the mountains it is not recommended to shorten disinfection time.
+Stick to 6 hours of exposure.